Root Canal Treatment in Colorado Springs, CO

 What Is a Root Canal?

-Before we begin treatment, we’ll make sure that you are completely numb and comfortable.
-Your comfort is one of our highest priorities, and we won’t begin until we’re sure the procedure will be pain-free.
+Before we begin your root treatment at our Colorado Springs dental office, we’ll make sure that you are completely numb and comfortable.
+Your comfort is one of our highest priorities, and we won’t begin until we’re sure the procedure will be pain-free for you.

 Signs You May Need a Root Canal